gobinda99/NYTimesMostPopular/README.md

-# NYTimesMostPopular
+# NY Times Most Popular

-NYTimesMostPopular and show a list of articles, that shows details when items on the list are tapped.
+NY Times Most Popular show as list of articles and its details when items on the list are tapped.

  ### Tech

  - MVP pattern used.
  - Dagger, Retrofit, RxJava, Timber, Glide are used.
  - Android X and Kotlin extension are used.
+ -> Test cases is pending

  Build the project from the command-line